-Most people engage in different activities that they consider hobbies.
-When people consider a particular activity as a hobby, it means they find that activity pleasurable, and in this case I find it enjoyable to collect silver coins.
+Most people engage in different activities besides their job that they consider a hobby.
+They generally choose a particular activity as a hobby because they find that activity pleasurable, and in this case I find it enjoyable to collect silver coins.

 In my particular case, the monetary value of the coins is also important.
 As such, it might also be considered an investment.